Judge dismisses sole criminal charge against Andrew Cuomo

 ALBANY, N.Y.
 (AP) — The only criminal charge filed over the sexual harassment allegations that drove former New York Gov. Andrew Cuomo from office was dismissed Friday at prosecutors’ request, clearing what had been seen as the most serious legal threat to the Democrat.

-The move had been expected after Albany County prosecutors said they couldn’t prove the case and wanted to drop it, and Cuomo’s lawyers asked the court to agree.
+The move had been expected after Albany County prosecutors said they couldn’t prove the caseand intended to drop it.

-“Today, reason and the rule of law prevailed.
-Not politics, rhetoric or mob mentality,” Glavin added.

-Assistant district attorney Jennifer McCanney told the court that prosecutors had “reviewed all of the available evidence and concluded we cannot successfully secure a conviction in this case.”
+During the hearing, which lasted only a few minutes and would have been even shorter if not for audio glitches, Assistant District Attorney Jennifer McCanney told the judge prosecutors had reviewed the evidence “and concluded we cannot successfully secure a conviction in this case.”

 Judge Holly Trexler noted district attorneys’ “unfettered discretion” to decide whether to prosecute a case.